mit-rss/wall_follower_tesse/README.md

 ## Recording and Playing Back Rosbags with TESSE

-Rosbags are a useful tool for recording various published messages when running your code and playing it back later.
+Rosbags are a useful tool for recording various published messages when running your code and playing it back later. **You will need to record a rosbag whenever you run your wall follower node if you want to be able to extract the average speed afterwards (see next section).**

 To record a rosbag while using TESSE and `tesse-ros-bridge`:
 - Start the TESSE executable on your host machine with `--client_ip_addr` set to your VM IP address (see the [TESSE setup handout](https://github.com/mit-rss/tesse_install) if you need a refresher on how to find this).